XueyingWu/2022-Python-for-Machine-Learning-Data-Science-Masterclass-Udemy-/README.md

 # 2022-Python-for-Machine-Learning-Data-Science-Masterclass-Udemy
-Included the what is taught in each chapter and respective exercise from the course.
+Included what is taught in each chapter and respective exercise from the course.
+Cover Numpy/ Pands/ ML.